Margaret Fernando, post-doctoral associate

 Margaret completed her B.S. in Chemistry at Iowa State University and continued with a M.S. in Plant Science at California State University, Fresno.
 While completing her M.S. degree she worked for the USDA-ARS in Parlier, Cal., and researched the impacts of native and introduced cover crops on soil health, crop-water dynamics, and weed pressure in a table grape vineyard.
 Margaret’s interests primarily involve agroecology and the effects of farming practices on soil health.
 Her Ph.D. research will compare organic and conventional systems, and her main objective is to determine whether the transition to organic can be optimized with regenerative management.

-Yaslin Gonzalez (she/her) - Ph.D.
-Student
+Cindy Maldonado (she/her) - Ph.D. student

 Kendall Mackin